fugafree/sbt-traceur/README.md

 ---------
 Version | Changes
 --------|-----------------------------------------
+ 2.1.0  | Upgrade traceur-compiler to v0.0.111.<br>Improve plugin by supporting all traceur-compiler options.
  2.0.0  | Upgrade traceur-compiler to v0.0.90.<br>Refactor plugin to use pipeline stage.
  1.0.2  | First try with Scala, sbt and Bintray.
 Experimental, don't use it!
  1.0.1  | Last version forked from arielscarpinelli/sbt-traceur